samohtaerg/Trans-KerKM/README.md

 - `Signal_Level.py`: set `DATA_TYPE = "balanced"` for Setting 2a, `"unbalanced"` for Setting 2b.
 - `Feature_Separation.py`: set `DATA_TYPE = "balanced"` for Setting 3a, `"unbalanced"` for Setting 3b.

-Submit the corresponding `.sh` script as a SLURM array job to reproduce all 100 seeds.
+Run the corresponding script as a SLURM array job to reproduce all 100 seeds.

 ## TCGA